 Why it’s the absolute best coffee grind.

 Your beans will be fresher, better tasting, and more versatile.
 Your beans will hold in their flavor for the longest possible time if they are stored whole.
 You will also get the best flavor extraction with a consistent and accurate coarseness for your grounds.
-Remember it’s the uneven grinding of a burr grinder that will mess up your flavor.
+Remember it’s the uneven grinding of a blade grinder that will mess up your flavor.
 Lastly, when you receive your beans as whole and grind them yourself with a burr grinder then you can choose different brewing methods with the same bag of beans.
 Want the strong, thick flavor of a french press in the morning?
 Want a more nuanced, smoother mouthfeel of a pourover in the afternoon?
 You can do both if you use a Burr grinder.

 Below is a list of the standard grind settings by brew method — from finest to coarsest.